vikasbadola/shopping-cart/README.md

 ## Laravel Framework 9.18.0 - Shopping Cart

-In this project there ia an implementation of Laravel shopping cart api end points.
+In this project there is an implementation of Laravel shopping cart api end points.

 ## Requirements